dwulff/DfE-DB/README.md

 # Decisions-from-Experience Database (DfE-DB)
 Yujia Yang, Mikhail Spektor, Anna I. Thoma, Ralph Hertwig, & Dirk U. Wulff </br>

-### 🚨 The data is currently made available to data providers and will be shared publicly upon article acceptance.
+### 🚨 The data is currently made available to data providers and will be shared openly upon article acceptance.

 *If you use our database in your research, please cite as:*